 Parkinson's Support Group, last Monday of each month (unless it is a holiday, then meets the previous week), 10:30 a.m.

 This is a support group for people with Parkinson's disease, family members, and caregivers.
 This is a forum to share experiences and learn from one another.
 Facilitated by James Demicco, retired primary care M.D. with a 10 year history of Parkinson's.

-Free one-on-one computer and iPad classes are available!
+Free one-on-one computer, smartphone, and tablet classes are available!
 Call the Front Desk, 617-796-1660, to schedule a private lesson.
 Volunteers can teach you basic computer skills, Microsoft Office, digital cameras, email, Google, and more!

 Educational Programs, as scheduled

-Learn more about housing, estate planning, Medicare, retirement strategies, and more.
+Learn more about housing, estate planning, Medicare, retirement strategies, scams & identity theft, and more.
 See our newsletter for a current list of programs.